DLavin23/sass-guidelines/README.md

 ```

 ##Comments
 Sass supports both visible and invisible comments.
 Using <code>//</code> before any SCSS will place a comment in your SCSS code and will exclude it from the processed CSS.
 Using standard <code>/* */</code> CSS comments will not only place a comment in your code, but will also include it in the processed CSS.
-Personally, I would recommend that we be very generous with our comments, especially early on in the process, as they will help other developers know what we're trying to accomplish and hopefully improve the debugging process.
+Personally, I recommend being very  generous with your comments, especially if you're working on large teams, as it will help other developers know what you're trying to accomplish and hopefully improve the debugging process.

 ```css
 /* Im a visible comment and will show up in the processed CSS!*/